Massachusetts Institute of Technology, PhD in Aeronautics and Astronautics (Current)

 Awards & Honors

-• High-voltage pulsed power systems
+• High-voltage pulsed power systems (Nanosecond Pulsed Discharges)

 • Atmospheric Pressure Plasma Jets